The Brain (game show)

 The Brain (最强大脑 (Zùiqiáng Dànǎo) lit.
-"The Most Powerful Brain") is a Chinese scientific reality and talent show originating in Germany.
+"The Most Powerful Brain") is a 2014 Chinese reality and talent show originating in Germany.
 The show's aim is to find people with exceptional brainpower.
-This show is produced under Endemol and has been sold to multiple countries in Europe, China, Russia and United States to date.
+This show is produced under Endemol.
+In 2018, the series was rebooted as The Brain: Burn Your Brain, featuring weekly puzzle-based challenges for teens and adults.
+It focused on mental skills over prizes.